Car insurance in Colorado costs an average of $148 per month, compared to the national average of $143 per month.

 Here’s how insurance companies’ average monthly quotes change after a speeding ticket in Colorado.

-Cheapest car insurance quotes for drivers with an at-fault accident: State Farm
+Cheapest car insurance quotes for drivers with an at-fault accident: Progressive

 Insurers calculate rates based on risk and often reward drivers who are accident-free with lower premiums.
 Unfortunately, if you cause an accident, you can usually expect your premium to increase upon renewal.